A Key Citi SPAC IPO Banker Has Left the Bank

 Citi has led the SPAC underwriting league table in recent years, placing first or second by deal volume since 2015.
 It has underwritten 21 deals, raising a total of $4.8 billion between 2015 to 2018.
 That included deals such as the $600 million raise for CF Corp, a blank check company backed by former Blackstone dealmaker, Chinh Chu, and Chairman of the Board for Fidelity National Financial, William Foley.
 That firm later acquired U.S. annuities and life insurer, Fidelity & Guaranty Life in 2017.

-But 2019 has been slow for Citi so far.
-The bank does not place in the top 24 underwriters by total deal volume, based on data from SPAC Research.
-That comes though 2019 has been a relatively robust year for SPACs so far—roughly $5.9 billion has been raised in the U.S.
+Based on data from SPAC Research, Citi ranks about ninth year-to-date, and has another deal in the pipeline—the expected $600 million raise of Churchill Capital Corp.
+II—that will likely vault the bank to third year-to-date.
+That comes during a relatively robust year for SPACs so far—roughly $5.9 billion has been raised in the U.S.

 “We have strong SPAC capabilities across all our equity capital markets,” a Citi spokesperson wrote in an email.
 “We have a broad team and deep talented bench and continue to lead SPACs.”